 Index-based Weather Procedures – These procedures establish guidelines and responsibilities of FCIC and the applicant for the submission of Index-based Weather Plans of Insurance to the FCIC Board of Directors (Board) for approval as authorized under section 523(i) of the Act.

-Procedures for Reimbursements & the Determination of Reasonableness of Reimbursement Requests for Concept Proposals, 508(h) Submissions, and User Fee Requests - These procedures provide the guidelines and formats for reimbursement requests including advance payments for expected research and development costs, research and development reimbursement, maintenance payments, and user fee requests.
-The procedures include content and format requirements of estimated and actual cost budgets for all privately submitted products, provide requirements for the timing of reimbursements and user fee requests, and provides the guidelines the Board will use to determine the reasonableness of expenses.
+Reasonableness Procedures: Approved Procedures For Reimbursements & Determination of Reasonableness Related To Reimbursement Expenses for Concept Proposals, 508(H) Submissions & User Fee Requests - These procedures must be used for all Concept Proposal and 508(h) submissions because information on costs is required at each stage of the submissions.
+The document also provides the guidelines and formats for reimbursement requests including advance payments for expected research and development costs, research and development reimbursement, maintenance payments, and user fee requests.
+The procedures include content and format requirements of estimated and actual cost budgets for all privately submitted products, provide requirements for the timing of reimbursements and user fee requests, and guidelines the Board will use to determine reasonableness of expenses.
 These procedures apply to the submission of policies, provisions of policies and rates of premium under Section 508(h) of the Act and 7 C.F.R. part 400, subpart V (Subpart V), and advance payments for Concept Proposals submitted under section 522(b).

 Procedure for Review of New and Revised Crop Insurance Products and Determination of Pilot/Permanent Status - provides approved procedures the FCIC Board of Director’s review of new and revised crop insurance products and determination of pilot or permanence status of products.